Prevent Business Pollution

 - Learn more about proper wash water disposal by reading our informational brochure.

 - When receiving vehicles for repair, inspect for leaks and use drip pans if needed.

 - Conduct all body repair and painting work indoors.
 If working on vehicles outdoors, have spill prevention and containment measures in place.

 - Have spill cleanup materials readily available and clean up any spills or leaks that occur immediately.
 Any rinse waters generated in the shop should go to a sanitary sewer drain.

 - Sanding dust and / or residue from other chemicals and processes used during auto body repair and detailing often remain on the vehicle after the body work is completed.
 Use dry cleanup methods such as vacuuming to remove all visible dust.

 - Vehicle washing should be done at a commercial car wash or inside the shop with a floor drain connected to the sanitary sewer.
-If washing vehicles outside, collect and dispose of the water to a sanitary sewer drain.
-If the water is not collected and disposed of to the sanitary sewer, a discharge permit is needed by contacting the Missouri Department of Natural Resources at 417-891-4300.
+If washing vehicles outside, follow the wash water disposal requirements.